jakewheeler/line-bot/README.md

 - `!friday` - Adds Friday hype video to the chat (only works on Fridays)
 - `!cl` - Changelog command shows the latest 3 commits in the repository
 - `!covid [date range]` - Gets the difference in COVID-19 in Erie, PA cases and deaths between the date range provided
+- `!coffeemoney` - Gets the total amount of money I've spent on coffee this month ☕️

 ## Payment Commands